Nazareth: Education

 With the near total depopulation of the Palestinian Arabs in the major cities of Haifa and Jaffa as a result of the 1948 war, Nazareth, Kafr Yasif and Rameh became one of a few towns in the newly-established state of Israel to emerge as a central space for Arab culture and politics.

-Three prestigious Arab Christian schools in Nazareth are the St. Joseph’s Eclerical School, run by the Melkite Greek Catholic Church, the Nuns of St. Joseph School, a Catholic institution, and the Nazareth Baptist High School, a Protestant institution.
-About half of students in Nazareth attend Christian schools (10 schools) that found in the city.
+Three prestigious Arab Christian schools in Nazareth are the St. Joseph's Eclerical School, run by the Melkite Greek Catholic Church, the Nuns of St. Joseph School, a Catholic institution, and the Nazareth Baptist High School, a Protestant institution.
+About half of students in Nazareth attend Christian schools (10 schools) that are found in the city.
 Christian schools in Nazareth are among the best schools in the country, and while those schools represent only 4% of the Arab schooling sector, about 34% of Arab university students come from Christian schools.
 These Arab Christian schools accommodate Christian students, Muslims, Druze from across the country.